Amirbeek/gatsby-minimal-portfolio/content/sections/legal/privacy.md

 ---

 Privacy Policy
 Your privacy is important to me.
-I, Amirbek Shomurodov, am committed to respecting your privacy regarding any information collected through my website, [Your Domain URL].
+I, Amirbek Shomurodov, am committed to respecting your privacy regarding any information collected through my website, amirbekshomurodov.me.

 I only collect personal information when it is necessary to provide you with a service.
 Any data collected is obtained lawfully, with your knowledge and consent, and I will always inform you of the purpose and usage.